timestocome/RaspberryPi-Robot/README.md

 Install tensorflow

-- check to be sure you are using python V3.4 installed with Mini Anaconda
+- First check to be sure you are using the Python V3.4 installed with Mini Anaconda

 - https://github.com/samjabrahams/tensorflow-on-raspberry-pi